Cougar: In North America

-Between 1890 and 1990 in North America there were 53 reported, confirmed attacks on humans, resulting in 48 nonfatal injuries and 10 deaths of humans (the total is greater than 53 because some attacks had more than one victim).
+Between 1890 and 1990 in North America, there were 53 reported, confirmed attacks on humans, resulting in 48 nonfatal injuries and 10 deaths of humans (the total is greater than 53 because some attacks had more than one victim).
 By 2004, the count had climbed to 88 attacks and 20 deaths.

 Within North America, the distribution of attacks is not uniform.
-The heavily populated state of California saw a dozen attacks 1986 to 2004 (after just three from 1890 to 1985), including three fatalities.
+The heavily populated state of California saw a dozen attacks from 1986 to 2004 (after just three from 1890 to 1985), including three fatalities.
+In March 2024, two brothers in California were attacked by a male cougar, with one being fatally wounded; it was the state's first fatal attack in 20 years.
 Washington state was the site of a fatal attack in 2018, its first since 1924.
 Lightly populated New Mexico reported an attack in 2008, the first there since 1974.

 As with many predators, a cougar may attack if cornered, if a fleeing human stimulates their instinct to chase, or if a person "plays dead".
 Standing still may cause the cougar to consider a person easy prey.
 Exaggerating the threat to the animal through intense eye contact, loud shouting, and any other action to appear larger and more menacing, may make the animal retreat.
 Fighting back with sticks and rocks, or even bare hands, is often effective in persuading an attacking cougar to disengage.

 When cougars do attack, they usually employ their characteristic neck bite, attempting to position their teeth between the vertebrae and into the spinal cord.
 Neck, head, and spinal injuries are common and sometimes fatal.
-Children are at greatest risk of attack, and least likely to survive an encounter.
-Detailed research into attacks prior to 1991 showed that 64% of all victims – and almost all fatalities – were children.
-The same study showed the highest proportion of attacks to have occurred in British Columbia, particularly on Vancouver Island where cougar populations are especially dense.
+Children are at greatest risk of attack and least likely to survive an encounter.
+Detailed research into attacks before 1991 showed that 64% of all victims – and almost all fatalities – were children.
+The same study showed the highest proportion of attacks to have occurred in British Columbia, particularly on Vancouver Island, where cougar populations are especially dense.
 Preceding attacks on humans, cougars display aberrant behavior, such as activity during daylight hours, a lack of fear of humans, and stalking humans.
 There have sometimes been incidents of pet cougars mauling people.

-Research on new wildlife collars may be able to reduce human-animal conflicts by predicting when and where predatory animals hunt.
-This may save the lives of humans, pets, and livestock as well as the lives of these large predatory mammals that are important to the balance of ecosystems.
+Research on new wildlife collars may reduce human-animal conflicts by predicting when and where predatory animals hunt.
+This may save the lives of humans, pets, and livestock, as well as the lives of these large predatory mammals that are important to the balance of ecosystems.